 - Atomic Number

 - b number of representative particles in a mole, 6.02 X 10^23

 - e The number of protons in the nucleus of an atom.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - a powerful force of attraction that binds protons and neutrons together in the nuleus

-5 True/False Questions
+5 True/False questions

 Relative Atomic Mass → the weighted average of the atomic masses of the naturally occurring isotopes of an element